-As an employer, you will no doubt want your employees to enjoy working in your organisation and not just turn up every day because they are paid to, but how do you know what they genuinely think about working for you if you don’t ask them?
+As an employer, you will no doubt want your employees to enjoy working in your organisation.
+You won’t want them to just turn up every day because they are paid to.
+However, do you know what they genuinely think about working for you if you don’t ask them?

-You may well have heard the term ‘employee engagement’, which is broadly how employees feel about working at an organisation and how that impacts on their behaviours at work and their desire to continue working there.
+You may well have heard the term ‘employee engagement’.
+This how employees feel about working at an organisation and how that impacts on their behaviours at work and their desire to continue working there.
 There have been many surveys of leaders of various sized organisations over the years, both nationally and globally, that have highlighted a need to look at the levels of employee engagement within organisations, as this engagement has been linked to employee turnover rates and as having an impact on overall business performance.

 1. Annual Employee Engagement Surveys

-There are a whole of host of providers out there that can assist you with running the survey (paper or online), help you with sample questions and most importantly, analyse the results.
-Because these surveys are run just once a year the likely response rate should be higher than for surveys that are run more regularly.
+There are a whole host of providers out there that can assist you with running the survey (paper or online).
+They can help you with sample questions and most importantly, analyse the results.

-By running a survey of this depth, it shows employees that you are interested in their views on the organisation and they in turn feel appreciated and that they can contribute to how things are done.
+By running a survey of this depth, it shows employees that you are interested in their views.
+They in turn feel appreciated and feel that they have a say in how the company is being run.

 2. What are the Downsides of Annual Employee Engagement Surveys?

-As these are more involved and generally include many questions, annual surveys can take a fair amount of time to prepare, run and collate.
-If you choose to use a survey provider there will of course be a cost involved and depending on how involved they get, this can be hundreds or thousands of pounds.
+As these are more involved and generally include many questions, annual surveys can take a fair amount of time to prepare, run and analyse.
+If you choose to use a survey provider there will, of course, be a cost involved.
+Depending on how involved they get, this can be hundreds or thousands of pounds.

-To ensure you get a genuine and honest response you should try to ensure the survey is anonymous and you may find your data may not be totally accurate if you make the process ‘compulsory’.
-To that end, even with annual surveys, you can’t guarantee you’ll get a 100% response rate and therefore an entirely complete picture of how engaged everyone is in the organisation.
+To ensure you get a genuine and honest response, you should try to ensure the survey is anonymous and you may find your data may not be totally accurate if you make the process ‘compulsory’.
+To that end, even with annual surveys, you can’t guarantee you’ll get a 100% response rate from which you can get an entirely complete picture of how engaged everyone is in the organisation.

 3. Pulse Surveys

-An employee pulse survey is a quick and regular survey, that involves short and simple questions and is designed to be done weekly, or every few weeks.
+An employee pulse survey is a quick and regular survey.
+It involves short and simple questions and is designed to be done weekly, or every few weeks.
 They give a quick insight into the health of a company, hence the name ‘pulse’.

 As these are short surveys, the time needed to prepare them will generally be less than for an annual survey.
-They encourage regular communication between you and your employees and hopefully develop a culture of honest feedback, whilst also offering feedback on how your current HR Strategy is being received.
+Pulse surveys encourage regular communication between you and your employees.
+They should also contribute to developing a culture of honest feedback, whilst also offering feedback on how your current HR Strategy is being received.

-They are fairly easy to run so you’re less likely need the assistance of an external organisation and you can therefore be flexible on the questions you ask throughout the year depending on what is important to you at that time.
+They are fairly easy to run so you’re less likely need the assistance of an external organisation.
+You can therefore be flexible on the questions you ask throughout the year.
+You can tailor the questions depending on what is important to you at that time.

 4. Taking Your Finger Off the Pulse